 High Level Reporting Mechanism in Argentina

 Argentina launched an HLRM in January 2018.
-In the pilot phase launched in April 2018, it applied to public-private partnership (PPP) contracts under a Ministry of Highways project to develop 7,500 km of new highways and safe routes.
+In the pilot phase launched in April 2018, it applied to public-private partnership (PPP) contracts under a National Highways Directorate (Dirección Nacional de Vialidad, DNV) project to develop 7,500 km of new highways and safe routes.
 The 12-year road infrastructure project involved a total expenditure of USD 35 billion, with around USD 12 billion spent during the first phase alone (2015–2019).
 The first round of contracts were awarded in July 2018.

-In September 2018, the Anticorruption Office reactivated the HLRM to apply to a new PPP tender for electricity transmission.
-The project involves the construction of new high-voltage electricity transmission lines with a scope of more than 3,000 kilometres overseen by the Ministry of Treasury.
+In September 2018, the Anticorruption Office reactivated the HLRM to apply to a public-private partnership (PPP) tender for Electricity Transmission run by the Energy Secretariat.
+The project involves the construction of new high-voltage electricity transmission lines with a scope of more than 3,000 kilometres.

 How the Argentine HLRM Works